Introducing the amniotic sac

 There are probably several things you need to get done on a daily basis.
 You might have to head to your office, take a bus ride, go grocery shopping, or set up your nursery.
 While you might be used to a busy schedule, you’ve got another thing to worry about while rushing around: your baby.

-Every step, bend, waddle, and shimmy you take can feel like a perceived hazard.
-And while you’ll want to avoid heavy lifting and extreme sports, you’ve got something on your side — something that’s there all the time to protect your little one from life’s demands.
+Every step, bend, turn, and bounce you take can feel like a perceived hazard.
+And while you’ll want to avoid extreme sports and other activities that make you likely to fall, you’ve got something on your side — something that’s there all the time to protect your little one from life’s demands.
 Meet the amniotic sac!

 What is the amniotic sac, exactly?

 The amniotic sac is filled with the famous “water.”
-You know, the thing that breaks in movies (and sometimes in real life) before labor begins (though the membranes most often rupture right at the beginning or during labor).
+You know, the thing that breaks in movies (and sometimes in real life) before labor begins (though the membranes most often rupture during labor).
 In any case, the amniotic sac does a lot more than tell you when your baby is about to arrive.

 What to know about amniotic fluid

-Just days after conception, the amniotic sac starts to form.
-Maybe even before you know it, your baby’s new home will take shape and begin filling up with a clear or potentially yellowish liquid (AKA amniotic fluid).
-This protective substance is pretty impressive, providing a number of essential functions through all three trimesters.
+Just weeks after conception, the amniotic sac starts to form.
+Maybe even before you know it, your baby’s new home will take shape and begin filling up with a clear liquid (AKA amniotic fluid).
+Amniotic fluid is made up of water from your body and, later on, your baby’s urine.
+This protective substance is pretty impressive, providing many essential functions through all three trimesters.

-Umbilical cord support: The all-star umbilical cord is responsible for delivering oxygen-rich blood and nutrients to your baby.
+Umbilical cord support: The all-star umbilical cord delivers oxygen-rich blood and nutrients to your baby.
 But the unsung hero of the story is amniotic fluid.
 Though it takes on a supporting role, the liquid ensures the umbilical cord can do its job by preventing it from getting squeezed or compressed when your baby moves around.

 Room to move: Amniotic fluid also helps your baby develop muscles and bones by providing room to move around.
 This might help you see all those kicks in a new light.

-Infection protection: Amniotic fluid contains essential nutrients and antibodies, which can help both you and your baby fight off infections.
+Infection protection: Amniotic fluid contains essential nutrients and antibodies.

 Lung development: Last but not least, the amniotic sac helps your baby practice breathing and swallowing.
 They actually breathe in the fluid, which helps their lungs develop and grow strong.